-Students who receive a grade below a "C" in any required course within the curriculum may be dismissed from the CDS program.
+A student who receives a grade of F in more than one course in the BHS Program will be immediately dismissed.
+In extenuating circumstances, a student may be granted a maximum of one additional, consecutive year to complete all program requirements and achieve a minimum GPA of 3.0, but he/she must acquire approval from the Department Chair and the Dean of the Graduate School.
 Assignment of grades in the curriculum is the responsibility of the individual instructor, and appeal of the grade can be made according to the grade appeal process (refer to the Grievance Procedures for Violations of Academic Standards).
 The Program Directors' decision will be final.
 If the Program Director is the course instructor, appeal can be made to the Department Chair.
 This decision will be final.